mindkin/hourfleet/docs/stepbystep.md

 ---
 # First Steps

-We're keen to see you get value for money from your Hourfleet subscription.
+We're very keen to see you get value for money from your Hourfleet subscription.
 So before you open the doors on your new Car Share and tell your customers about it, there some important things you'll need to understand, and a few things you'll need to do first.

 1. **Consider your Business plan, marketing, customer care and insurance.** It should come as no surprise that having a great platform like Hourfleet is only a very small part of your business success.
     * If you're establishing a car sharing business then you're going to need to spend plenty of time on these things.